-- Check the clearance between the mantel and the chimney connector, and any combustible trim or the mantel. - Check the clearance between the chimney connector and the ceiling.
+- Check the clearance between the stove and the chimney connector, and any combustible trim or the mantel. - Check the clearance between the chimney connector and the ceiling.
 The clearance should be at least 30" (762 mm) with unshielded connectors.
-Consult the clearance charts for other installation options.
+Consult the clearance charts for other installation options. - The fireplace damper must be sealed to prevent room air from escaping up the flue.
+However, it must be possible to re-open the damper to inspect or clean the chimney.

-Figure 7 - In this installation, the chimney connector attaches to the chimney above the fireplace opening.
+Figure 8 - In this installation, the chimney connector attaches to the chimney above the fireplace opening.